arjun921/rajasthan-aanganwadi/mobile_app/README.md

 $ phonegap run android
 ```

-Disclaimer: Needs Android SDK, adb tools and adb drivers to be installed and adb access granted if running from device.
+Disclaimer: Needs Android SDK, adb tools and adb drivers to be installed and adb access granted if running on device.

 #### iOS